In the sixties, technology was exciting. The space race began when Soviet cosmonaut, Yuri Gagarin, became the first man in space in 1961.

 Philips called the cassettes cartridges.
 It was a cartridge-loading pocket tape recorder, not a cassette tape recorder, in the early adverts.

 The EL3300 was a high quality and expensive product.
 I can testify to the quality since I still use one today.

 In 1964 you would have to fork out 25 guineas for one (£26 5s).
 That would be about £400 in today's money.

 Today these are very rare.
 If you want one, look for an EL3302.
 It was a slightly later model and more common.
 A working one should cost around £20.

 - High quality product

-The design is simple, stylish, and modern.
-New materials abounded - hard wearing plastic exterior and lightweight magnesium frame.
+The design is simple, stylish and modern.
+New materials abounded - hard-wearing plastic exterior and a lightweight magnesium frame.
 There are also some substantial locks - not the one key fits all as on most other brief cases of the era.
-If you had to fly on business, you just had to have one of these.
-Nothing else would cut the mustard in First Class!

 This pen had a special capillary filling mechanism with no moving parts.
 You simply unscrewed the barrel and placed the filler upside down in an ink bottle and the ink soaked up.
 In practice they performed poorly and often clogged up.
 Go for a later model with a cartridge filler if you want a more usable pen.